 The poet further says that with the application of ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered,’ all of her past yellow ‘maybes’ will seep within, and they will collectively help her gather the debris of rejection that she might have had to face due to the rejection of her beloved.
-Comparing the first part and the second part, it seems that the poet is applying this make up to impress her lover who has rejected her proposal, and with the application of this make-up mask she wants to win the heart of her lover.
+Comparing the first part and the second part, it seems that the poet is applying this makeup to impress her lover who has rejected her proposal, and with the application of this make-up mask, she wants to win the heart of her lover.

 Or the poet may be a rejected lover who now wants to overcome the debris of rejection with the help of make-up using natural materials like ‘sandal and turmeric dust’, ‘Yogurt’, ‘a few drops of rose-watered.’
 Thus, the entire poem revolves around the two selves of a woman.
-The poet has well-depicted how the make-up works as mask for women, and help them to hide their true feelings.
+The poet has well-depicted how the make-up works as a mask for women, and helps them to hide their true feelings.
 This is not only a way of overcoming the sorrows, but it also lets them overcome their past that has been very gloomy due to the rejections.
 The poem

 Smoothen weary pathways